Skip to Content

 2. Experimental strategies for searching for BSM phenomena

-6. Composite Higgs theories and 2-Higgs doublet models
+4. Composite Higgs boson and 2-Higgs doublet models

 Some of the direction for the course will come from class input.

-The course will be structured with lectures, followed by a one or a few students covering a specific topic.
-There will be assigned readings for each week.
+The course will be structured by topic, with students covering a portion of each followed by a discussion of the experimental techniques and progress-to-date.
+There will be assigned readings for each week and several written reports.

 Prerequisite